Havbro

-Havbro is a village in western Himmerland with a population of 378 (1 January 2022), located 7 km northeast of Farsø and 6 km west of Aars.
-The city belongs to the Vesthimmerland and is located in North Jutland.
+Havbro is a village in western Himmerland with a population of 377 (1 January 2025), located 7 km northeast of Farsø and 6 km west of Aars.
+The village is part of Vesthimmerland Municipality and is located in North Jutland.

-Havbro belong to Havbro Sogn and Havbro Church is located in the city.
+Havbro is part of Havbro Parish and the parish church Havbro Church is located in the town.

 In the late 1800s Havbro had a hall which was built in 1885, bakery and nursery.
-Havbro had a station on Aalborg Hvalpsund rail and it was used from 1910 to 1969.
-The station is on Elevvej 15.
-The old train track is made into path you can run or go on.
+Havbro had a railway station on the Aalborg–Hvalpsund railway line from 1910 to 1969 when the line closed.
+The former station building is located on Elevvej 15.
+The old train track is made into a path you can run or walk on.